 Why you shouldn’t attempt to scare your cat with a cucumber?

 Trying out the “are cats scared of cucumbers” theory on your own pet is a truly bad idea.
 As a pet parent myself, I can say that it’s not only cruel, but also irresponsible to play with your kitty’s emotions on purpose just for kicks.

 However, if you need more convincing, here are other reasons why you shouldn’t do it:

 - Stress makes the cat vulnerable to some health diseases

 - It can also lead to destructive behavior

 - Inducing fear equals emotional damage

-- And it can also ruin pet-owner relationships
+- It can also ruin pet-owner relationships

 Stressing out your or somebody else’s cat on purpose is never a good thing.
-Not only can it trigger various health conditions, but it can also do other damages.
+Not only can it trigger various health conditions, but it can also do other damage.
 For example, it can make your pet loathe or fear you.
 What’s more, it can even make the kitty hate its home’s confinement.

 By attempting to scare your cat with a cucumber you’re encouraging acts of animal cruelty.